Custom Software Development Process

 User training

 Training happens before launch, not after.
 Users practise with real (migrated) data on the staging environment.
 Training covers the daily workflows they will use, not a tour of every feature.
-Questions and confusion during training often surface final refinements.
+We train role by role: the warehouse team learns their screens, the accounts team learns theirs.
+Nobody sits through a two-hour demo of features they will never touch.

 Failure mode: "Big-bang cutover on a Friday.
 Data migration had edge cases."
 The old system is switched off.
 The new system goes live.
 Monday morning: 200 customer records are missing.
 Parallel running eliminates this risk.
 Both systems operate simultaneously.
 Data migration is run multiple times in testing before the final cutover.
 Edge cases (null values, special characters, duplicate records, legacy encoding) are identified and handled in advance.
 The old system is only retired once the new system has proven itself over days, not hours.